jlfwong/speedscope/CONTRIBUTING.md

 then you can either just try to learn it as you go, then [the official TypeScript document](https://www.typescriptlang.org/docs/home.html) may be of use to you!

+If you're not sure where the code you want to modify lives, the [`README.md` in the `src/` directory](./src/README.md) might be helpful.

 ## Code formatting

 All TypeScript code in speedscope is automatically formatted with